spiritsree/Docker/README.md

         if __name__ == "__main__":
             app.run(host='0.0.0.0', port=80)
 	```

+Dockerfile which contains the definition for the container.

 	``` $ cat Dockerfile
 	# Use an official Python runtime as a parent image